andreigue/andreigue.github.io/_posts/2023-04-13-Reading-the-bitcoin-whitepaper2.md

 5. "Nodes accept the block only if all transactions in it are valid and not already spent".
 The details on this one are trickier [(2)](#2), but essentially, all other nodes will validate the block, and if valid...
 6. They will add this block to their version of the blockchain and continue the process, collecting transactions from nodes and building a block to hopefully eventually add to the chain.

+##### _"Nodes always consider the longest chain to be the correct one and will keep working on extending it.
+If two nodes broadcast different versions of the next block simultaneously, some nodes may receive one or the other first.
+In that case, they work on the first one they received, but save the other branch in case it becomes longer."_.